v0d1ch/flib/README.md

 ###fLib - functional helper library
-:: JS implementations of constructs from functional world that make your life easier in everyday work with JS</p>
-- Inspired by Haskell computational patterns</p>
+:: JS implementations of constructs from functional world that make your life easier in everyday work with JS Inspired by Haskell computational patterns

-##Available constructs</h3>
+##Available constructs
  - Maybe